Consolidation is that aggressive word which has been enveloping

 have in trade publications, farm magazines, and Tractor House, which

-many have t started with that initial computer search, eventually they make
+may have started with that initial computer search, eventually they make

 it to an Arnold's store." www.arnoldsinc.com